ali-charara/file_renamer/README.md

 - `--deep` if you want to rename all the nested files in the given directory.
 - `--keep` if you want to keep the inconsistencies in the file_names (e.g. keep "é" instead of casting it to "e")

+You may add `.renamer_ignore` in the subfolders you would like to avoid processing.

 You can update the `WHITELIST_EXTENSIONS` to tell the cli which extensions to handle.
 You can also update the headers of the files to avoid in `PRIVATE_HEADERS`.
 By default, folder's names are always formatted if not tagged as private folders.
-Finally, you can also modify `DEV_PROJECT_INDICATORS` which contains the indicators of project folders it must not touch.
+Finally, you can also modify `PROJECT_INDICATORS` which contains the indicators of project folders it must not touch.
 As long as your projects contains one of the specified indicator, it won't be processed by the renamer.

 ## TO DO